 Their tawdry time worn trade, gulled hearts to woo

-That truth may soon upon the alter die?
+That love may soon upon the altar die?

 This stylograph I wield at heavy cost,

 Which, given grace, I should in candor toss.